-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2018-2019 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION Tuition: \$39,840 \$39,840
+PRIVATE INSTITUTION Tuition: \$41,230 \$41,230

 PUBLIC INSTITUTION

 Tuition:

 In-district:

 In-state (out-of-district):

 Out-of-state:

 NONRESIDENT ALIEN:

 Tuition:

-REQUIRED FEES: \$1,500.00 \$1,500.00
+REQUIRED FEES: \$1,680 \$1,680

-ROOM AND BOARD: ¢11.074 ¢11.074
+ROOM AND BOARD: (on-campus) \$12,232 \$12,232

-(on-campus) \$11,874 \$11,874

-ROOM ONLY: \$6,540 \$6,540
+ROOM ONLY: (on-campus) \$6,736 \$6,736

-(on-campus) φ 0 , 3 40 \$0,540

-BOARD ONLY: \$5,334 \$5,334

-(on-campus meal plan) ψυ,υυτ Ψ3,33Τ
+BOARD ONLY: (on-campus meal plan) \$5,496 \$5,496